picatchoof/SAM3S4C/README.md

 - Touch contact,
 - And Even a Pulse Sensor (ECG),

 The project will start by designing the schematic using Eagle Software and after it will be the PCB and next it will be the Firmware and the other test routines of each componenets.

-We are waiting for you all to participate with us to properly acheive this project
+We are waiting for you all to participate with us to properly acheive this project.

 Thanks a lot to you all.